synnkfps/JByteCustom/README.md

 ***THOSE VERSIONS WILL NOT CHANGE THE PERFORMANCE.***<br>
 ***EXAMPLE:***
 - Version 1.1.2 don't have class Methods support in their RPC.
-- Version 1.1.2-b2 have class Methods support in their RPC.
+- Version 1.1.2-b2 have class Methods support in their RPC.<br>
 *Nothing related to performance changed.
 That's how ghost updates will work.*

 ## NOTES